 Salary is often a dealbreaker in our competitive industry.
 Commanding the highest possible salary is obviously the goal, but consider the cost of living in the area you’re in (if you’re staying put).
-Don’t just look at housing.
+Don’t just look at travel nurse housing.
 What’s the price of a gallon of milk?
 Or childcare?
 What are the public transportation options, if any?
 How far would your commute be?
 Your future career happiness can’t be distilled into just one number.

 Career prospects vs. comfort